Holocaust Writing & Art Contest

 Podcast/Social Media (maximum length: 5 minutes)

 All works must be submitted digitally.
-Other than poetry, entries are limited to a single object (sculpture entries may include up to four images from different angles).
+All entries are limited to a single object (sculpture entries may include up to four images from different angles).
+Students may only submit one total entry.

 Judging Criteria: Each entry will be judged with the following criteria in mind and using this scoring rubric: